cdeitrick/Lolipop/README.md

         'jaccard'               Uses the Jaccard distance between two series to determine the distance metric.
         'minkowski'             Uses the minkowski distance as a distance metric.
 Primarily influenced by the difference between two series.
         'pearson'               Uses the pearson correlation coefficient as the distance metric.
 Primarily influenced by the correlation of two series against each other.
         'combined'              A combination of the 'pearson' and 'minkowski' distances to account for the correlation of two series as well as the difference between them.
+    -r --similarity-cutoff
+                                [0.05] Used when grouping trajectories into genotypes.
+                                Maximum p-value difference to consider trajectories related when using the two-step method, and selects the maximum distance to consider trajectories related when `--method` is `hierarchy`.

+    -d, --difference-cutoff     [0.10] Only used when `--method` is `twostep`.
+                                Used to unlink unrelated trajectories present in a genotype.
+Is not used when using hierarchical clustering.
+    -g, --known-genotypes
+                                Path to a file listing trajectories which are known to be in the same genotype.
+                                Each line in the file represents a single genotype, and each line should be a comma-separated list of trajectory labels as they appear in the input dataset.

+## Nesting Options
+    --additive
+                                [0.03] Controls how the additive score between a nested and unnested genotype is calculated.
+Defaults to the detection cutoff value.
+    --subtractive
+                                Controls when the combined frequencies of a nested and unnested genotype are considered consistently larger
+                                than the fixed cutoff.Defaults to the detection cutoff value. (default: None)
+    --derivative
+                                Controls how much a nested and unnested genotype should be correlated/anticorrelated to be considered
+                                significant (default: 0.01).
+Correlation implies a positive relationship between the nested/unnested genotypes while anticorrelation is evidence against nesting the unnested genotype under the nested genotype.
+    --known-ancestry
+                                A tab-delimited file designating the known ancestry of certain genotypes.
+The left column should be the genotype to nest, right column should be its parent.
+Column names are ignored.
+                                Genotype names are generated during the clustering step, so this is only useful when re-running the analysis.

-## Input Parameters
+# Input Dataset

 The script operates on a table listing all mutations and their corresponding frequencies at each timepoint (refered to as "trajectories" in this script) or a table with each genotype and frequency at each timepoint (ex. the genotype table in the examples folder).
 The table must have a column named `Trajectory` with labels for each mutational trajectory (or `Genotype` when using `--genotype`) and integer columns for each timepoint.
 The labels are solely used to identify trajectories belonging to a specific genotype, and must be integers.
 All other columns will be ignored when calculating genotypes and genotype clusters.
 The frequencies can be represented as either a number between 0 - 1, a number between 0 - 100 or as percentage.
 The `Trajectory` and `Genotype` columns can contain any kind of label, but must be unique for each trajectory/genotype.

 | Population | Trajectory    | Chromosome | Position | Class | Mutation | 0 | 17    | 25    | 44    | 66    | 75    | 90    |
 |------------|---------------|------------|----------|-------|----------|---|-------|-------|-------|-------|-------|-------|